rjduran/cm1-web-dev/README.md

 # cm1-web-dev

 This repository contains all the code used in CM1 Phase 2: The Modern Web.
+The projects worked on during class will be in folders called "in-class".

 To Use: